 - For 20 minutes more, whisk frequently and vigorously to prevent burning and to let air into the mixture to make it creamy.

-- Reduce heat to low and stir in the vanilla and peppermint vodka.
+- Reduce heat to low.
+Before serving, stir in the vanilla and peppermint extract.

 - Meanwhile, make the whipped cream.
 Combine whipping cream and sugar in the bowl of a stand mixer (fitted with the whisk attachment) or in a large bowl with a hand-mixer.
 Mix on low speed until thickened.